Hilbertmf/kernel-file-monitoring/README.md

 - Ambos devem retornar resultados positivos antes de prosseguir

-if failed compilation:
+if failed compilation and want to make sure the compilation will start clean:

-`make mrproper`
+`make clean`
 `cp /boot/config-$(uname -r) .config`
 `make oldconfig`

+However usually you don't need to do it, it'll make compilation take a lot of time

 ## 13. Instalar o kernel compilado